avewagner/GeoGuessr_Resolver/README.md

 Then, create a webhook in a discord channel.
 Get the webhook token, then plug it into "INSERT_DISCORD_WEBHOOK_HERE"

 ## To use this script:
-- Press '1' to open the Google Maps set on the correct location in a new tab.
+- Press '1' to open the Google Maps set on the correct location in a new tab. (no api or webhook needed)

 - Press '2' in game to send the location into the f12 console (google api key needed)